Filing Your Income Taxes

 - The tax must be assessed annually

-A property on which you only pay tax at the time of purchase does not meet the IRS definition of a deductible personal property tax because it is imposed annually.
+A property on which you only pay tax at the time of purchase does not meet the IRS definition of a deductible personal property tax because it's not imposed annually.

 How Is Personal Property Taxed?

 The rules for taxing personal property are not consistent across the country.
-Each municipality has its own regulations that tax different types of property.
+Each municipality has its own regulations for different types of property.

-Personal property is taxed on its assessed value, also known as ad valorem.
-Some states calculate the property tax on 100 percent of the property’s assessed value, but others may calculate the tax on a lesser percentage of a property's value, for example, 35 percent.
+Personal property is taxed on its assessed value, also known as "ad valorem."
+Some states calculate the property tax on 100 percent of the property’s assessed value, but others may calculate the tax on a lesser percentage of a property's value, such as 35 percent.

 Deducting Personal Property Taxes on Your Federal Return

-To take a deduction for personal property taxes, you must itemize your deductions on Schedule A and file with federal income tax Form 1040.
-If the total of your itemized deductions is less than the standard deduction for your filing status, you would take the standard deduction and not be able to deduct your personal property taxes.
+You must itemize your deductions on Schedule A and file with federal income tax Form 1040 in order to claim a deduction for personal property taxes.
+If the total of your itemized deductions is less than the standard deduction for your filing status, you would be better off taking the standard deduction and you would not be able to deduct your personal property taxes.

 Let’s take an example.
 Suppose your filing status is single.
-The standard deduction for you would be $12,400 for the tax year 2020.
-And you have the following itemized deductions:
+The standard deduction for you would be $12,550 for tax year 2021, the return you'd file in 2022.
+You can claim the following itemized deductions:

-Since your total itemized deductions, $16,000, is larger than your standard deduction, $12,400, you would itemize your deductions and be able to take advantage of a deduction for your personal property taxes.
+The total of your total itemized deductions, $16,000, is larger than your standard deduction, $12,550.
+You would therefore itemize your deductions and be able to take advantage of a deduction for your personal property taxes.